Stem Cell Frequently Asked Questions (FAQ)

 Can it fix a torn rotator cuff?

-What makes me a candidate for stem cell therapy?
+What makes me a candidate for cell therapy?

 We base the recommendation for the therapy on multiple factors, including: your exact medical condition, failure of other treatment methods, joint alignment, age, activity level, and overall health.

 Which ages can have the procedure?
-Can older patients benefit from stem cell therapy?
+Can older patients benefit from cell therapy?

 Do you treat out of town patients?